 Django is a Python-based open-source web framework that intends to follow model-template-view (MVC) architectural model.
 The key features are as follows:

 - Its framework is based on Python and is primarily designed to warrant rapid web development.

-- The developers have to abide by stringent rules and formalized schemes for project execution.
-Although this limits creativity to some extent, it assures a definite code, uncomplicated application architecture, and fewer errors and bugs on the product.
+- The developers have to abide by stringent rules and formalized schemes for execution.
+Although this limits creativity to some extent, it assures a definite coding, uncomplicated application architecture, and fewer errors and bugs.